bluewormlabs/colorclock/README.md

 About
 -----
-We're fans of [The Colour Clock][1].
+We're fans of [The Colour Clock][TCC].
 Unfortunately, it's written in Flash and run by small screensaver wrappers.
 This leads to bugs (particularly with multiple displays) and performance issues.

 Being software developers, we decided to just write our own.